dddomin3/DSPi/README.md

 OR

-you can just `mv .basicRtKernelConfig ~/linux/.config` and use the preconfigured config file in the repo...
+you can just `mv .basicRtKernelConfig ~/linux/.config` and use the preconfigured config file in the repo... this was generated with the directions above with the aforementioned kernel/patch versions

 ### **II4:** One last step before building the kernel--Mis en place